 Some choose to cut back on gift-giving, especially with regard to extended family.
 This would be welcomed by those hit hard by the recession, those who have long-term goals such as buying a house, or those who simply don’t want more stuff in their lives.

 An easy solution is to institute a policy like “gifts for kids only,” or “gifts only for people under 18 or over 80.”
 Some families opt to draw names, so that everyone is responsible for one gift only.

 Or why not propose a white elephant auction?
 Again, you’d be responsible for just one gift, and the stealing and re-stealing can be a lot of fun.

 It’s possible to give experiences instead of stuff.
-The proliferation of social commerce sites such as Groupon, Buy With Me and Eversave make it possible to get meals out, spa days, live theater and other treats at deep discounts.
+The proliferation of social commerce sites such as Groupon and make it possible to get meals out, spa days, live theater and other treats at deep discounts.
 This only works if you know the recipient’s tastes, of course, and the experience doesn’t have a too-soon expiration date.
 (Hint: Few people need massages as much as a new mom does.
 Few people have a harder time scheduling time away as a new mom does.)